wangcongcong123/auto_coding/README.md

 private static int CountCharacters(String str) {
         return str.replaceAll("\\s", "").length();
 }
 ```
-\* Although some generated examples look good, it needs to take a grain of salt to judge the model's performance.
-The model may simply **"remember"** existing code in the training set well.
+\* Although some generated examples look good, it needs to take a grain of salt to judge the model's actual performance.
+The model may simply **"remembers"** existing code in the training set well.

 ### TODO list
 - Expand the dataset and increase context window.
-Try larger generative models like GPT-2 large or even [GPT-3 variants](https://arxiv.org/pdf/2005.14165.pdf) as proposed recently if the computational resources are allowed.
+Try larger generative models like GPT-2 large or even [GPT-3 variants](https://arxiv.org/abs/2005.14165) as proposed recently if the computational resources are allowed.
 - Remove overlapping between training examples and dev examples for contamination studies.
 That says, to what extent the model memorizes examples rigidly or [at surface heuristics level during training](https://arxiv.org/pdf/1902.01007.pdf).
 - Try some adversarial examples (more complicated for model's reasoning capability testing purpose) to test the robustness of the model.
 - Integrate this into real-life use case such as a code editor - [Sublime Text](https://www.sublimetext.com/)